3 Reasons THIS Kind of Bread is Healthier to Eat

 - Multigrain Sourdough Sandwich Bread

-Enjoy with a generous hunk of grass fed butter and raw honey!
+Enjoy your sourdough bread with a generous hunk of grass fed butter and raw honey!
 Now, that’s good eatin’!